-This week we started by sharing with you Swoop Airlines, a Canadian ultra low-cost carrier owned by WestJet, is here in the Coachella Valley.
+This week we started by sharing that Swoop Airlines, a Canadian ultra-low-cost carrier owned by WestJet, is here in the Coachella Valley.
 We did cover a few startups that we think are making a significant effort in ‘eletrification’ of California’s energy and EV battery supply chain better.
 Have a look at the snapshot of these stories below.

 Riverside Startup Pulse360

 Pulse360, a Riverside-CA-based software designed exclusively for financial advisors, has partnered with a risk alignment tech platform for financial advisors called Riskalyze.